SAOR: Single-View Articulated Object Reconstruction: Related Work

 \textbf{Learning Articulated 3D Shape.} Most natural object categories are non-rigid and can thus exhibit some form of articulation.
 This natural shape variation between individual object instances violates the simplifying assumptions made by approaches that do not attempt to model articulation.

 A-CSM~\cite{kulkarni2020acsm} extends CSM~\cite{kulkarni2019csm} by making the learned mapping articulation aware.
 Given a 3D template of the object category, they first manually define the parts of the object category and a hierarchy between the parts.
 Then, given an input image, they predict transformation parameters for each part so they can articulate the initial 3D template before calculating the mapping between the 3D template and the input pixels.
+Recently \cite{stathopoulos2023learning} show that A-CSM can be trained with noisy keypoint labels.
 Instead of manually defining parts, \cite{kokkinos2021learning} initialize sparse handling points, predict displacements for these points, and articulate the shape using differentiable Laplacian deformation.
 However, each of these methods requires a pre-defined 3D template of the object category.

 DOVE~\cite{wu2021dove}, LASSIE~\cite{yao2022lassie}, and MagicPony~\cite{wu2022magicpony} are recent methods that are capable of predicting the 3D geometry of articulated objects without requiring a 3D category template shape.
 However, they require a predefined category-level 3D skeleton prior in order to model articulating object parts such as legs.
 While 3D skeletons are easier to define compared to full 3D shapes, they still need to be provided for each object category of interest and have to be tailored to the specifics of each category, \eg the trunk of the elephant is not present in other quadrupeds.
 In the case of MagicPony~\cite{wu2022magicpony}, in addition to the skeleton and its connectivity, per-bone articulation constraints are also provided, which necessitates more manual labor.
 Additionally, a single skeleton may be insufficient if there are large shape changes exhibited across instances of the category.